ptantra/3cixty-pythonRDFy/3cixtyHotel/README.md

 AirBnB
 -------
-<p>The AirBnB ttl dataset for London is obtained from a secondary source; www.insideairbnb.com.</p>
+<p>The AirBnB ttl dataset for London is obtained from a secondary source: www.insideairbnb.com.
+A website dedicated to test Airbnb's claim to be part of the "sharing economy" and disrupting the hotel industry by providing the data scraped from airbnb's websites for analysis.
+AirBnB itself do not openly share its data via an official api.</p>

+Browse the data for your city below, and see for yourself.</p>
 <p>The semantic dataset contains:<p>
 <ul>
 <li>Unique URI for each accommodation offering</li>